mr1337alien/wordpress/README.md

 It's something like a LICENSE key.

-## 4. Fourth column is the MD5 Sum generated from the `enigma.secret` file's content and will be needed to copied into the file `enigma.enforce`.
+## 4. Fourth column is the MD5 Sum generated from the `enigma.secret` file's content and will be needed to copied into the file `enigma.enforce` in this case
+	49ec58c13376d419d1822bba89a489fa

 https://www.md5hashgenerator.com/ -> Paste the full `enigma.secret` into the input field (NEWLINES count!) and generate the MD5 Sum needed for decryption.

+e.g.: Paste `Thermologistic GmbH:OK` into the input fiel to obtain the value `49ec58c13376d419d1822bba89a489fa`

 ## 5. Now generate your files...
         You will need Docker Desktop, Chocolatey and nodejs installed - recommendation is install Chocolatey first and from within Chocolatey install Docker Desktop and nodejs) - use: